Cats make different sounds, such as purring, trilling, meowing, chirping, howling, hissing, yelping, yowling, and growling.

 - Physical Pain

 Sometimes cats yelp to express pain.

 When cats growl, it’s a way of giving a final warning before they take action.

-The yowl means worry, discomfort, territorial treat, or matting matters.
+The yowl means worry, discomfort, territorial treatment, or matting matters.